 "A Friend Indeed"

-has been inspiring new audiences with public screenings, DVD sales, and now instant distribution to a worldwide audience through YouTube.
+has been inspiring new audiences with public screenings, DVD sales, and now is pursuing a national television audience on PBS stations around the country.

 Peter Bloesch (pronounced

 “blesh”) grew up in a musical family, and was grounded in the